nakushrana/Test/README.md

-I'm trying to learn what github is
+I'm trying to learn what github is.